basho/basho_docs/source/languages/en/riak/community/style-guide.md

 keywords: [community]
 ---

-One of the main aspects which drive Basho's vision of being *the best customer service organization in the world* is providing our customers with quality product documentation and responses to issues.

 The adage that *no documentation is better than poor quality documentation* should always be considered when we write documentation.
 We should strive to provide accurate and current information in a clear and